solivagant 🔆¶

 Getting started¶

-The library is ported from Freeletics Khonshu Navigation
+The library is ported from Freeletics Khonshu Navigation library, so the concepts is similar.

 You can read the Freeletics Khonshu Navigation to